lucannez64/Notes/Valorant_Notes_DATA.typ

   that they go past my crosshair 🚧
 - hold tightly if you have angle advantage and you’re going slow ✅
 - don’t unswing if they don’t peek at you
-- improve my movement : jiggle peek 🚧 / wide peek ✅ / shoulder peek ✅
+- improve my movement : jiggle peek 🚧 | wide peek ✅ | shoulder peek ✅
-  / deadzoning 🚧 / burst strafing ✅
+  | deadzoning 🚧 | burst strafing ✅ \
-- spray at low ✅/mid range and burst at long range 🚧 (and tap at very long range ✅) make some movement between bursts
+- spray at low ✅|mid range and burst at long range 🚧 (and tap at very long range ✅) make some movement between bursts \
 - when i have the angle advantage shift walk and hold tightly ✅
 - peek by pre aiming the corner cleaning block by block ✅